Reactions are mixed to Cosby verdict

-PHILADELPHIA (WPVI) --Action News spoke to several people, who expressed various opinions to the Bill Cosby guilty verdict.
+PHILADELPHIA (WPVI) --Action News spoke to several people, who expressed various opinions about the Bill Cosby guilty verdict.

 Jessica Butler of Milwaukee, Wisconsin said, "I just feel like one, you don't assault women, you don't take advantage of women.
 And you don't abuse your position of power, and I don't have any sympathy for him."